ST THOMAS

 🧠 Our Curriculum: Learning Through Wonder

 The St Thomas curriculum is packed with hands-on and exciting half termly topics.
-This half term, our project is called, ‘Bright Lights, Big, City.’
-This is an exciting project that teaches children about the physical and human characteristics of the United Kingdom, including a detailed exploration of the characteristics and features of the capital city, London.
+This half term, we continue our exciting project, which is called, ‘Bright Lights, Big, City.’
+This project teaches children about the physical and human characteristics of the United Kingdom, including a detailed exploration of the characteristics and features of the capital city, London.
+We shall be learning the names of the famous London landmarks and explain the purpose of each one.
+We shall be looking at ariel photographs of London.

-In English, we have linked the texts to the main topic and chosen some beautifully illustrated books to develop children’s reading and writing.
+In English, we have linked the story to the main topic and chosen some beautifully illustrated books to develop children’s reading and writing.

 In Religious Education, the children will be learning how and why people pray.
 We will be writing our own prayer and learning how people pray in other faiths and religions.